 Unfortunately there is currently no proper command to spawn items in the vanilla version of Stardew Valley.
 The developers have limited the command to test versions of the game, meaning it is not available to average players.
 However it is possible in the base game through the use of a cheat!
-Click the button below to to jump to the guides.
+Scroll below to jump to the guides.

 Spawn Items Using Your Character’s Name